-Faculty, staff, and students are invited to attend any or all of the sessions centered around Intellectual Property (IP).
-Hosted by Eric Luvisotto, technology transfer manager in the Office of Research and Mike Crinson the topics will include the basics of IP, copyright, and trademarkings.
+Faculty, staff and students are invited to attend any or all of the sessions centered around Intellectual Property (IP).
+Hosted by Eric Luvisotto, technology transfer manager in the Office of Research, with co-presenters Mike Crinson and Jennifer Ko, the topics will include the basics of IP, copyright, and trademarkings.

-All sessions will run from 1:00pm to 2:30pm through WebEx.
+All sessions will take place from 1:00 p.m. to 3:00 p.m. through Zoom.
 Please register below for the sessions you would like to attend.

 This session covers the basics of Intellectual Property (IP) protection with a focus on patents.